MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 1. Open Microsoft Visual Studio.
 We recommend initially opening the Win32 sample by using Visual Studio 2019.

-1. In your local copy of the cloned `WebView2Samples` repo, open `WebView2Samples > SampleApps > WebView2Samples.sln`.
-[WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2Samples.sln).) includes the `WebView2APISample` project, which is the Win32 sample app.
+1. In your local copy of the cloned `WebView2Samples` repo, open `WebView2Samples` > `SampleApps` > [WebView2Samples.sln](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2Samples.sln).  `WebView2Samples.sln` includes the `WebView2APISample` project, which is the Win32 sample app.
 Keep the sample app solution open, to follow along with the rest of this article.

 <!-- ====================================================================== -->
 ## Step 2: Define the host object's COM interface using IDL

 Define the host object's COM interface in an `.idl` file, like [HostObjectSample.idl](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/HostObjectSample.idl), to describe the methods and properties on the host object.
-Here's how the Win32 sample app defines a host object with example methods and properties.

-To use the `AddHostObjectToScript` API, you first need to define a host object.
-For Win32/C++, the host object definition in an `idl` file describes the exposed or wrapped properties and methods.
+First, use interface definition language (IDL) to define the host object's COM interface.
+This host object definition in an `idl` file describes the exposed (or "wrapped") native-side properties and methods.

-In this step, the Win32 sample app defines the host object's COM interface using interface definition language (IDL).
-This is demonstrated in [HostObjectSample.idl](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/HostObjectSample.idl).
 The IDL (`.idl`) file *defines* an interface, but doesn't implement it.

-In the Win32 sample app project, the file [HostObjectSample.idl](https://github.com/MicrosoftEdge/WebView2Samples/blob/main/SampleApps/WebView2APISample/HostObjectSample.idl) defines a COM object.
-This step serves as a model showing how to define your own object in an IDL file.

 1. In Visual Studio **Solution Explorer**, expand **WebView2APISample** > **Source Files**, and then double-click `HostObjectSample.idl` to open it.